With These Tips You Will Rock Every Technical Job Interview

-In my previous company I got the opportunity to be one of 20 so called "candidate interviewers”.
-This meant that I participated in technical interviews; an essential part of this company's application procedure.
-I participated in about 30 interviews and learned a lot during this time and I want to share my experiences with you.
-In my opinion, there are some rules to adhere to, as to succeed in a technical interview.
+In my previous company, I got the opportunity to be one of 20 so-called "candidate interviewers".
+I participated in technical interviews, an essential part of this company's application procedure.
+I participated in about 30 interviews and learned a lot during this time, and I want to share my experiences with you.
+In my opinion, there are some rules to adhere to succeed in a technical interview.

 These are the first documents your interviewer will review.
 I mainly checked the documents looking for these marks:

-Run a spell checker on your documents before you send it to HR.
-I often asked myself why people do not use technical assistance like spell checkers to avoid these kind of unnecessary hurdles during the application procedure.
+Run a spell checker on your documents before you send them to HR.
+I often asked myself why people do not use technical assistance like spell checkers to avoid these kinds of unnecessary hurdles during the application procedure.

 Please use a rating for your technical skills.
 Can you guess what such a list should represent:

-Does this mean that you know Java the most or that you have the same knowledge for all languages?
+Does this mean you know Java the most or have the same knowledge of all languages?

 Be prepared for some questions about tools/frameworks/libraries you mention in your CV or resume.
-Interviewer could pick some of them and ask little questions to see if you really have experience using it.
+The interviewer could pick some of them and ask little questions to see if you have experience using it.

-In general, I recommend to ask the internet search engine of your choice and you will find a ton of possible interview questions:
+In general, I recommend asking the internet search engine of your choice, and you will find a ton of possible interview questions:

-Summarized, learn your favorite programming language and deep dive into all possible aspects of it.
+In summary, learn your favorite programming language and deep dive into its possible aspects.

-Believe me: As an interviewer you can sense if someone has experiences in technical interviews or if it is his/her first interview.
+Believe me: As an interviewer, you can sense if someone has experience in technical interviews or if it is their first interview.

 My recommendation: Go to as many job interviews as you can.
 Each time you will gain experience and get more confident.
 Even getting rejected from a job application will let you gain valuable experience in the process of job interviews.

-If you have some project or code snippet you are proud of, then add it to your application.
-As an interviewer, it can really be helpful to see some code from the person.
+If you have some project or code snippet you are proud of, add it to your application.
+As an interviewer, it can be helpful to see some code from the person.

-In my opinion, it is positive to see if a person participates in open source projects, writes blog posts, publishes YouTube videos or has an active Twitter channel.
+I think it is positive to see if a person participates in open source projects, writes blog posts, publishes YouTube videos, or has an active Twitter channel.

-A good example is for example WesBos.
-He has a very interesting Twitter channel, is an active YouTuber, has his own product (his courses website), an active GitHub profile, produces a podcast and talks at conferences.
-Of course, this is special but as you can probably imagine this can be impressive for interviewers.
+A good example is WesBos.
+He has an exciting Twitter channel, is an active YouTuber, sells products (his courses website), has an active GitHub profile, produces a podcast, and talks at conferences.
+Of course, this is special, but as you can probably imagine, this can be impressive for interviewers.

-So get yourself out there and make yourself interesting for other people.
+So get yourself out there and make yourself attractive to other people.

-Talk about the decisions you have made in projects as this is the most interesting part for an interviewer.
-This way the interviewer can see if someone is able to make a decision and compare and advocate it against others.
+Talk about the decisions you have made in projects; this is the interviewer's most exciting part.
+This way, the interviewer can see if someone can make a decision and compare and advocate it against others.

-It has a negative connotation if the interviewee only talks about decisions of other peoples.
+It has a negative connotation if the interviewee only talks about other people's decisions.

-This is a really essential skill that you should train.
+It's an essential skill that you should train.
 Take some coding challenges and practice them on a whiteboard or flip chart.
-You should feel comfortable in it as this can happen in any technical interview.
+You should feel comfortable as this can happen in any technical interview.

-Most of the time you will have to solve any kind of algorithmic problem.
-I would suggest to follow these steps in such a situation:
+Most of the time, you will have to solve an algorithmic problem.
+I would suggest following these steps in such a situation:

-- Take your time and think about a solution (do not start to immediately write code)
+- Take your time and think about a solution (do not start to write code immediately)

 - Try to find a more efficient solution and talk about the improved Big O notation

 - Write down the steps of your solution in clear text.
-This is helpful for the interviewer and the interviewee to see if the proposed solution is correct
+It's helpful for the interviewer and the interviewee to see if the proposed solution is correct

 - Write down your code